lock page (2)

 January 2026 | Ida-Lena Zoglmann

-Since February 2024, a new article has appeared on our blog every two weeks – sometimes with a look back at the history of Schule Schloss Stein, sometimes with very personal portraits of people who currently shape, have shaped and continue to shape our school community.
+Since February 2024, a new post has been appearing on our blog every two weeks—sometimes looking back at the history of Schule Schloss Stein, and sometimes featuring very personal profiles of people who are currently shaping our school community, have shaped it in the past, and continue to shape it today.

 We are delighted that this blog series is so popular: The feedback is consistently positive, many guest posts are particularly touching and show that we are able to live an incomparable community here.
 All of this is one thing above all else for us – it’s great motivation.